Tabu: A Story of the South Seas: Home media

 Tabu was released on region 1 DVD by Image Entertainment.
 This version runs 80 minutes 51 seconds.
 The disc also includes a commentary by film historian Janet Bergstrom; twenty minutes of outtakes; and a short film called Reri in New York.

 Masters of Cinema released a Region 0 DVD in the UK and Ireland.
 This version of the film runs 82 minutes 14 seconds with PAL speed up (85 minutes 42 seconds (NTSC)).
 This version re-instates the footage cut by Paramount prior to the film's premiere, including shots of nudity.
 The DVD contains a commentary with R. Dixon Smith and Brad Stevens, as well as a booklet containing essays and the original stories Turia and Tabu by Flaherty and Murnau upon which the film is based.

 It was restored for Blu-ray release in the UK as part of the Eureka Masters of Cinema Series (Spine No 61) and issued in June 2013.
-Included is a longer version than the Paramount 1931 release; an extensive booklet (56pp); a short program on Murnau's films; extensive clapperboard footage that has survived; and a short made at the time for Ufa/Tobis release, Treibjagd in der Südsee (“Drift Hunting in the South Sea”).
+Included is a longer version than the Paramount 1931 release; an extensive 56-page booklet; a short program on Murnau's films; extensive clapperboard footage that has survived; and a short made at the time for UFA/Tobis release, Treibjagd in der Südsee (“Drift Hunting in the South Sea”).